Language selection

 Area-based fishing closures

-Chinook salmon are a vital source of food for Southern Resident killer whales but wild chinook have declined dramatically in recent years.
-Fisheries management measures aim to help increase the availability of salmon in key Southern Resident killer whale feeding areas.
+Chinook salmon are a vital food source for Southern Resident killer whales but wild chinook have declined dramatically in recent years.
+Fishery management measures aim to help increase the availability of salmon in key Southern Resident killer whale feeding areas.

 The following areas will be closed to salmon fishing by both commercial and recreational harvesters.